timsampson/cs50club/README.md

 Delete the existing .clasp.json file and then create your starter web app: `clasp create --type webapp  --title "Your Title" --rootDir ./appsscript`

-Next install Parcel, Parcel Bundler and the plugin to inline: `npm install --global parcel parcel-bundler parcel-plugin-inliner`.

 ### Build and Deploy

-Once it is setup, run your build with `npx parcel build client/index.html --no-minify --no-source-maps --no-cache`.
+Once it is setup, run your build with `parcel build client/index.html --no-minify --no-source-maps --no-cache`.
 I used the live server extension to test if the styling and javascript worked as expected.

 To push your deploy, use the command `npm run bld`